austin-showen/showtime/README.md

 - [ ] On the show index page, users can search for a show by title.
 - [ ] On the venue index page, users can search for a venue by name.
 - [ ] On the show index page, shows that are no longer running are displayed at the bottom of the list and marked as inactive.
-- [ ] The show index and venue index pages are limited to 10 entries on the first page, with additional pages added as necessary.
+- [ ] The show index and venue index pages are limited to a certain number of entries on the first page, with additional pages added as necessary.

 ---